 - The target parking space is directly adjacent to a wall or pillar (for example, the last parking space of a row in an underground parking structure).

-- Weather conditions (heavy rain, snow, fog, or extremely hot or cold temperatures) are interfering with sensor operation.
+- Weather conditions (heavy rain, snow, fog, or extremely hot or cold temperatures) are interfering with sensor (if equipped) operation.

 - The sensors (if equipped) are affected by other electrical equipment or devices that generate ultrasonic waves.

 Many unforeseen circumstances can impair Autopark's ability to park Model Y. Keep this in mind and remember that as a result, Autopark may not steer Model Y appropriately.
 Pay attention when parking Model Y and stay prepared to immediately take control.